How to Update Your Credit Report With New Personal Information

 How to File a Dispute

-If you want to dispute something in your credit report, you can do so by mail, fax, phone or online.
+If you want to dispute something in your credit report, you can do so online, by mail or over the phone.
 Under federal law, it's your right to dispute information you believe to be inaccurate in your credit reports for free.

-Credit bureaus generally have 30 days to investigate your claim and send you a response.
+Credit bureaus generally have 30 days to investigate your claim and send you a response, though it can take up to 45 days if you need to provide more information once the bureau begins the investigation.
 If they find the information you disputed is incorrect, they may either correct and update the information or delete it.
 To verify updated information as correct, you may need to provide additional proof backing up your claim.

 Disputing Personal Information Won't Affect Your Credit Score